tonywchen/toronto-traffic/README.md

 # Future
 A few future features/enhancements that have been considered:
+- clean up background scripts to re-usability (some codes can be more DRY and use better debugging)
 - Add more transit routes (more pretty-looking data!)
 - Interactive mapping elements (opens up more user interactivity)
 - Additional path detail and historical trends (would be interesting to see how a particular path does compared to another)